-In the kitchen, we decided on a three light source scheme: some potlights (6 in total), under cabinet lighting, and pendants over our peninsula and kitchen sink.
+We decided on a three light source scheme for our kitchen: some potlights (6 in total), under cabinet lighting, and pendants over our peninsula and sink.
 The potlights provide the main light source, the under-cabinet lighting really helps brighten the countertop, and the pendants?
 Sure they provide light, but they are largely there to bring the pretty.

 I have scoured lighting sources like crazy during this reno.
 From big box store options to more upmarket retailers and online companies, there are tons of places you can find exactly what you’re looking for.
 I knew that over the peninsula was going to be *THE* spot to highlight some beautiful pendants, so I was keen to get something special.
 Have you been on lamps.com?
 They have just about everything you could possibly want (lighting + beyond).
 I can’t even tell you how many hours I have spent browsing their lighting options.